codejake/codejake/README.md

 - 📈 SQL
 - 🧑‍🤝‍🧑 Active Directory

-I also dabble with Ruby (regular and Rails), Swift, and so on.
+I've also dabbled with Ruby (regular and Rails), Swift, Objective C, and so on.

 Despite being a "UNIX Guy", I used to do some Windows stuff, long ago!
 - Did a ton of C#/.net/ASP.NET, primarily building backend management websites and low-level LDAP code (most of System.DirectoryServices didn't exist back then)